Frequently asked questions

 Where can I find out more information about how the projections are calculated?

-The projections are based on rules set by regulation.
+The projections are based on rules set by the Financial Markets Conduct Regulations.
 You can find out more here.

 Why don't I have a projected retirement balance and weekly income on my statement when someone else I know has received this information?